 XIII.
 POPULATION & HOUSING Would the project: Potentially Significant Impact, Unmitigated Potentially Significant Impact, Mitigated Less Than Significant Impact No Impact a.
 Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads and other infrastructure)? Х b.
 Displacing substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? Х c.
-Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? Х
+Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? ı Х

-The proposed project would directly generate population growth through the development of nine new single-family units.
-The General Plan Designation for the site is SFI-173, Single-Family Residential, which provides for residential development densities between four to eight units per acre.
-The 1.35 acre site could be developed with up to 10 units.
+The proposed project would directly generate population growth through the development of 16 new multi-family units.
+The General Plan Designation for the adjacent multifamily parcel is MFR-157, Multi-Family Residential, which provides for residential development densities between 9 to 20 units per acre.
+The 0.35 acre site will be developed with 16 units.
 The growth in population that would occur with the implementation of the proposed project was anticipated for in the General Plan, and the impacts of this grown were previously evaluated in the General Plan EIR.
 In addition, the project would constitute infill development within a developed urban area, and new roads and infrastructure would not be extended into an undeveloped area.
+The project will also assist the City in meeting regional housing needs.

-The proposed nine lot development will replace a single-family residence, which does not necessitate the construction of replacement housing.
+The proposed 16-unit complex will replace a single-family residence, which does not necessitate the construction of replacement housing.